ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 |    onCellClicked={onCellClicked}
 |    onColumnResized={onColumnEvent}
 |
-|    // inside onGridReady, you receive the grid APIs if you want them
+|    // inside onGridReady, you receive the grid api if you want them
 |    onGridReady={onGridReady}
 | />
 </snippet>